A global Torelli theorem for hyperkahler manifolds: Hyperk ahler manifolds

 {\bf Proof:} See \cite{_Beauville_}, \cite{_Besse:Einst_Manifo_}. \endproof

-\definition Let $(M,I,J,K)$ be a compact hyperk\"ahler manifold which satisfies $H^1(M)=0$, $H^{2,0}(M,I)=\C$.
+\definition Let $(M,I,J,K)$ be a compact hyperk\"ahler manifold which satisfies $\pi_1(M)=0$, $H^{2,0}(M,I)=\C$.
 Then $M$ is called {\bf a simple hyperk\"ahler manifold}, or {\bf an irreducible hyperk\"ahler manifold}

-\remark Notice that \ref{_Bogomo_splitting_} implies that irreducible hyperk\"ahler manifolds are simly connected.
+\remark Notice that \ref{_Bogomo_splitting_} implies that irreducible hyperk\"ahler manifolds are simply connected.
 In particular, they do not admit a further decomposition.
 This explains the term ``irreducible''.

-As we mentioned in the Inroduction, all hyperk\"ahler manifolds considered further on are assumed to be simple.
-Since the Hodge numbers are invariant under deformations, the deformations of simple manifolds are always simple.
+As we mentioned in the Introduction, all hyperk\"ahler manifolds considered further on are assumed to be simple.
+Since the Hodge numbers are invariant under K\"ahler deformations, the deformations of simple manifolds are always simple.
 However, the irreducibility is a topological property, as implied by the following lemma.

 \lemma Let $M$ be a compact hyperk\"ahler manifold, which is homotopy equivalent to a simple hyperk\"ahler manifold.
 Then $M$ is also simple.

 {\bf Proof:} Let $A^*$ be the part of the rational cohomology of $M$ generated by $H^2(M)$.
 It is well known (see \cite{_Verbitsky:cohomo_} and \cite{_Verbitsky:coho_announce_}) that $A^*$ is up to the middle dimension a symmetric algebra.
 Since $M$ is simply connected, it is diffeomorphic to a product of simple hyperk\"ahler manifolds.
 Denote by $A^*_i$ the corresponding subalgebras in cohomology generated by $H^2(M_i)$.
 These subalgebras are described in a similar way, and are symmetric up to the middle.
 Then $A^*\cong \bigotimes A_i^*$ by K\"unneth formula.
 Since the algebras $A^*$, $A^*_i$ are symmetric up to the middle, this is impossible, as follows from an easy algebraic computation. \endproof